JarvyJ/HomeIntent/docs/docs/integrations/home-assistant.md

   * Unlock the kitchen door
   * Open the front gate (for locks that support opening as well)

+### Media Player

+Media Player is new as of 7/2022.

+  * Turn off the shield
+  * Turn on the shield
+  * Turn up/down the volume of the chromecast
+  * Mute the volume on the chromecast
+  * Set the volume of the shield to 90
+  * Play/Pause on the chromecast
+  * Play next/previous track on the chromecast audio

 ### Remote

   * Turn on the tv